ivanjaenm/al-folio/_news/announcement_2022-08-22.md

 ---

 Super excited to join UW-Madison as a CS PhD student this Fall 2022!
-I'll be working at the intersection of [Optimization](https://optimization.discovery.wisc.edu/) & [Machine Learning](https://machinelearning.wisc.edu/).
+I'll be working at the intersection of [Machine Learning](https://machinelearning.wisc.edu/) & [Optimization](https://optimization.discovery.wisc.edu/)